Find me on YouTube I’m MCToon.

 This is pretty easy to model physically.
 Find a hallway, measure it’s length and height so you know the limits of what you can model.
 Select the angular elevation you want to model and plug the numbers into a triangle to find the length and height.

-I have a 120 foot long hallway that is 8 feet high.
-To model the example that is the most in the favor of a flat earth, Puerto Williams, we need an angular elevation of 9.53°.
+I have a 120-foot long hallway that is 8 feet high.
+To model the example that is the most in favor of a flat earth, Puerto Williams, we need an angular elevation of 9.53°.
 I have a light with a magnet that will stick to the ceiling, it’s 6 inches long.
-Calculating a triangle with a 7.5 foot elevation and 9.53° the observer needs to be 45 feet away from the point directly under the stand in sun.
+Calculating a triangle with a 7.5-foot elevation and 9.53° the observer needs to be 45 feet away from the point directly under the stand-in sun.

 When I did this, the fluorescent light on the ceiling completely out-glared the light I stuck to the ceiling.
 As you can see in the picture the stick light is not visible.
-For this model this is highly in favor of the flat earth theory.
-The light source is significant larger that the sun would be, yet it is still a long way from the floor.
+For this model, this is highly in favor of the flat earth theory.
+The light source is significantly larger than the sun would be, yet it is still a long way from the floor.
 There is still a large visible gap between the light and the floor.

 Special Case: Dome

 A lot of people see this impossibility and reach for the dome claim to resolve it.
 I figure the thought is “the sun is literally high up, the dome is curved, that must make it appear lower, duh, MCToon, you’re stupid”.